 It’s no secret African-Americans curated and impacted the Jazz scene of Chicago, accumulating more opportunity in the music and entertainment industry.
-And the Green Mill (originally known as Pop Morse’s Roadhouse) serves as one of the many historical Jazz lounge/cocktails bars that change the game.
-The entertainment venue carries a rich history.
+And the Green Mill (originally known as Pop Morse’s Roadhouse) serves as one of the many historical Jazz lounges/cocktail bars that change the game.
+The historical landmark carries a rich history.
 American gangsters (such as Al Capone) and celebrities gravitated to this hangout scene.
 Still, to this day, the bar hosts popular Jazz artist and is even the home of Chicago’s Poetry Slam.

 3500 South Martin Luther King Drive

 Sculpted by Leonard Crunelle, this monument was built in 1927 to honor the African-American unit, properly known as the Eighth Regiment of the Illinois National Guard, that served in World War I. It was established in the Bronzeville neighborhood, the home of the soldiers, and symbolizes the very impactful history of black troopers.

 The Black Ensemble Theater serves as the staple for theatre arts in Chicago.
 Founded by producer, playwriter, and actress Jackie Taylor, the establishment would later go on to house outstanding musical shows and plays.
 The theater’s aim is to eradicate racism, using theatre arts to show that there’s more than one face to theater.
 This historical site in Chicago houses educational programs that encourage unity and acceptance.
 Check out events here.

 Incorporated in 1971, eta Creative Arts Foundation is a non-profit organization that helps create and promote opportunities for creative youths and adults in Chicago.
 Helping retain the city’s African-American essence, the foundation hosts a wide array of performances and has been an impeccable engine for black communities within the city.